ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Results

+Tables \ref{tab:main_results_glue} and \ref{tab:main_mrqa} present the per-task performance of the GLUE and SuperGLUE datasets, and the other datasets, respectively.

+\paragraph{Performance vs. efficiency.} Figures \ref{fig:glue_avg} and \ref{fig:superglue_avg} compare the performance of different models versus their number of updated parameters on GLUE and SuperGLUE. \ours-m significantly outperforms PT, SPoT and BitFit by a large margin, and matches Adapter or Fine-tuning despite updating much fewer parameter per each task and keeping the LM completely frozen. \Tref{tab:main_results_glue} shows \ours~outperforms all of the multi-task baselines including recent HyperFormer or HyperDecoder.
+In addition to competitive performance on GLUE/SuperGLUE, \Tref{tab:main_mrqa} shows that \ours-m achieves 72.8 average F1 on MRQA, outperforming BitFit using twice as many parameters.
+Moreover, \ours-m yields 85.6\% average accuracy on WinoGrande, Yelp, SciTail and PAWS, outperforming BitFiT (84.7\%) and matching Adapter (86.2\%) that updates ten times more parameters.

-\paragraph{\ours~significantly improves prompt tuning and SPoT.} Experimental results on \Tref{tab:main_results_glue_superglue} clearly show that on most of the datasets, it significantly outperforms prompt tuning, SPoT-t and SPoT-g.
-As pointed out by prior work~\cite{mahabadi2021compacter,lester-etal-2021-power,li-liang-2021-prefix}, prompt tuning is sensitive to hyperparameters or initialization, and it has significantly lower performance on several datasets such as BoolQ (61.71\%) or WiC (48.90\%) than other parameter-efficient transfer approaches.
-Even on PAWS with 49k training data, it shows a low accuracy (55\%), though all other baselines achieve a higher than 90\% accuracy due to the simplicity of the task.
-As shown by the results of SPoT-t or SPoT-g, initializing a target task prompt with a source prompt trained on other data often alleviates this issue, which is consistent with the finding of \citet{vu2021spot}. {However, there remains a large performance gap between other parameter-efficient approaches and those prior prompt tuning-based approaches.
-Also the improvements given by better initialization is limited when the training data is large, as shown in \Tref{tab:main_mrqa}. \ours~shows significant performance improvements over those approaches on smaller datasets (e.g., CB, RTE), as well as large datasets such as MRQA 2019 QA dataset and SciTail. }
+\paragraph{ATTEMPT largely improves prompt tuning.} As pointed out by prior work~\cite{mahabadi2021compacter,lester-etal-2021-power,sung2022lst}, prompt tuning is sensitive to hyperparameters or initialization, and it has significantly lower performance on several datasets such as CoLA (10.2\%), BoolQ (61.7\%) or WiC (48.9\%).
+SPoT~\cite{vu2021spot} improves the target task prompt initialization with a prompt trained on other related tasks, but it still under-performs other approaches, and requires searching the source tasks beforehand. \ours~largely outperforms those approaches on smaller datasets (e.g., CB, RTE), as well as large-scale MRQA datasets as shown in \Tref{tab:main_mrqa}.

-\paragraph{\ours-MT improves performance particularly on smaller datasets. } { Despite using less per-task trainable parameters, \ours-MT outperforms \ours-ST across many of the target datasets.
-The gains are larger on smaller datasets (e.g., 3.57\% and 9.39 \% accuracy improvements on CB and WSC).
-We hypothesize that sharing attention module is particularly helpful on smaller datasets, since learning good input-prompt attentions from limited training sample is hard. }